swfoster44/templ-nvim/README.md

     })
 ```

-globals section contains the options that determine how templ will operate.
+#### The  globals section contains the options that determine how templ will operate.

 * **template_dir:** The default is the root of the neovim config folder. templ
 has no preference on where it is located.